eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 ### Fair scheduling

 "CFS is based on a simple concept: Model process scheduling as if the system had an ideal, perfectly multitasking processor.
-In such a system, each process would receive 1/n of the processor's time, where n is the number of runnable processes, and we'd schedule them for infinitely small durations, so that in any measurable period we'd have run all n processes for the same amount of time" {% cite lkd -l 48 %}.
+In such a system, each process would receive $$1/n$$ of the processor's time, where $$n$$ is the number of runnable processes, and we'd schedule them for infinitely small durations, so that in any measurable period we'd have run all $$n$$ processes for the same amount of time" {% cite lkd -l 48 %}.

-CFS runs each process for a period of time then selects the next process that has run the least.
+CFS runs each process for a period of time, then selects the next process that has run the least.
 CFS calculates how long a process should run for as a function of the total number of runnable processes {% cite lkd -l 49 %}.

 The nice value is used to weight the proportion of processor time a process receives.
 This makes the nice value yield geometric differences rather than additive differences, solving the problem where the effect of nicing a value up or down depends on the starting nice value {% cite lkd -l 49 %}.

 Each process runs for a timeslice proportional to its weight divided by the total weight of all runnable processes {% cite lkd -l 49 %}.

 CFS sets a targeted latency, which is the total time that all processes should run in.
 For example, if the targeted latency is 10ms, then 2 equally weighted task run for 5ms each, and 5 tasks would run for 2ms each.
 There is a minimum time that a process can run for (known as the **minimum granularity**) to avoid too much cost from context switching, set to 1ms by default {% cite lkd -l 49 %}.